PBRjr/obsidian-eberron-notes/Misc Files/Statblocks.md

 ***Bloody Rage.*** When reduced to half of it's health or less, the Ankheg lashes out in a rage, causing acid to seep from its pores.
 The area immediately surrounding it becomes covered.
 Then, the Ankheg burrows underground, avoiding attacks of opportunity, and can move up to 10 ft.

 ***Acid Pores.*** When the Ankheg takes damage from a melee weapon attack while its under the effects of *Bloody Rage*, the attacker makes a DC 11 (10 + CON) strength check.
 On a fail, the attacker's weapon becomes lodged in the Ankheg's body long enough for its acid to destroy parts of the weapon, turning it into an improvised weapon.

+## Structures
+### Balista
+AC 15
+HP 40
+_Hardened_: Damage is only applied when 20 or more is delt in one attack

+Takes 1 action to load, 1 action to aim, 1 action to fire If within sightline and range, target must make a DC 15 dexterity saving through or be struck, dealing 6d8 piercing damage.